Fertility Center Treatment Updates Due to COVID-19

 Fertility Treatment Cycle Updates

-Effective Monday, April 20, 2020, the Fertility Center will initiate a gradual re-start of specific treatment cycles.
+The Fertility Center is ramping up all treatment cycles at this time.
 Patients receiving the following cycle types may be able to begin treatment at the onset of next menses:

 - in vitro fertilization (IVF) for embryo creation, including options to freeze all embryos or for preimplantation genetic screening (PGS)